Not-for-profits receive a welcome year-end gift: A repeal of the parking lot tax

 Conversations about this calculation have included grumblings (if not more profane dismay), head-scratching and abundant confusion, not to mention the unhappiness with paying a tax related to an expense rather than revenue.
 The number of hours and dollars spent by employees and advisory professionals in determining whether the NFP had UBI related to transportation benefits remains unknown.

 What is known is as of Dec.
 20, 2019, the pain has ended.
 With the signing of the Taxpayer Certainty and Disaster Relief Act of 2019, this tax is now repealed.

 The best news is that the repeal is retroactive -- as if the tax were never enacted.
 The organizations that determined they owed no tax but, in the absence of clear guidance on how to do the calculation, were not confident in their conclusion, can now breathe a sigh of relief.
 The organizations that paid the tax for 2018 and/or 2019 will be able to seek a refund.
-Stay tuned for guidance on refund claims if you’re a qualifying NFP that falls in this category.
+Please refer to the IRS' guidance on how to claim a refund or credit

 This tax may have been one of the most unusual and notorious ever passed by Congress.
 The good news is that the efforts of many organizations -- including advocacy groups like the AICPA -- succeeded in petitioning for its end.

 Being able to forget that the parking lot tax ever existed is indeed a happy start to a new year!

 Topics: Regulation, Not-for-Profit, Taxation-Business

 Faye Hayhurst, CPA